Qorvo (QRVO)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

 Qorvo’s gross margin is well below other semiconductor companies, indicating a lack of pricing power and a competitive market.
-As you can see below, it averaged a 40.7% gross margin over the last two years.
-Said differently, Qorvo had to pay a chunky $59.28 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 41.6% gross margin over the last two years.
+That means Qorvo paid its suppliers a lot of money ($58.41 for every $100 in revenue) to run its business.
 Qorvo Trailing 12-Month Gross Margin

-This quarter, Qorvo’s gross profit margin was 42.2%, up 1.3 percentage points year on year.
-Qorvo’s full-year margin has also been trending up over the past 12 months, increasing by 1.2 percentage points.
-If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as raw materials).
+Qorvo produced a 47% gross profit margin in Q3, marking a 4.2 percentage point increase from 42.7% in the same quarter last year.
+Qorvo’s full-year margin has also been trending up over the past 12 months, increasing by 4.8 percentage points.
+If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 8. Operating Margin

 Qorvo was profitable over the last two years but held back by its large cost base.
-Its average operating margin of 2.5% was among the worst in the semiconductor sector.
+Its average operating margin of 3.6% was weak for a semiconductor business.
 This result isn’t too surprising given its low gross margin as a starting point.

-Looking at the trend in its profitability, Qorvo’s operating margin decreased by 20 percentage points over the last five years.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Looking at the trend in its profitability, Qorvo’s operating margin decreased by 20.3 percentage points over the last five years.
 Qorvo’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 Qorvo Trailing 12-Month Operating Margin (GAAP)